globalcoffeeplatform/CoffeeDataStandard/docs/source/about.rst

 **Data Privacy**: In the framework for this project, no data will be shared.
 However, it lays the ground for the potential to exchange data and making it easier to do so if needed, be it between business partners, or for sending information to a sustainability standard, etc.
 The project’s underlying philosophy is that every party has sovereignty over their own data and is not obligated to share it.

 **Impact vs. Monitoring Data**: The following indicator approaches are built on a Monitoring methodology and not a Full Impact approach.
 The Monitoring approach generally relies on farmer recall of the most recent production year and reasonable local estimates that can provide good enough information in a simple way.
-This can facilitate wide adoption and use without the burden of full accounting which can be onerous for some organizations and farmers.
+This can facilitate wide adoption and use without the burden of full accounting which can be onerous for some organisations and farmers.
 Full Impact approaches can be used where desired and are in many cases compatible as it provides more accurate information but requires more investment and time in detailed record keeping, accounting, and data gathering skills.

 Sustainability Monitoring (through farmer surveys) usually relies on a single farmer's response per household--usually the head of household.
 The head of the household can be any one person in the household but is generally the farm owner or main decision maker.
-To track activities or other engagements provided to farmers through programs or initiatives, an organization may wish to capture additional information on multiple individuals in a household where relevant (e.g., all training or service recipients).
-COSA has a separate protocol for this type of producer and household identification and tracking and can provide that to interested organizations.
+To track activities or other engagements provided to farmers through programs or initiatives, an organisation may wish to capture additional information on multiple individuals in a household where relevant (e.g., all training or service recipients).
+COSA has a separate protocol for this type of producer and household identification and tracking and can provide that to interested organisations.

 ============================
 Producer Sampling Guidelines